OneDrive/onedrive-sdk-ios/docs/collections.md

 # Collections in the OneDrive SDK for iOS

-The iOS SDK allows you to work with item collections in OneDrive.
+The OneDrive SDK for iOS allows you to work with item collections in OneDrive.

 ## Getting a Collection